-The only real difference is that the Aurebesh has a couple of digraphs (a combination of two letters representing one sound).
+The only other difference is that the Aurebesh has a couple of digraphs (a combination of two letters representing one sound).
 For example, c + h ( C + H ) becomes the Cherek ( ch ).

 This also works for ae, eo, kh, ng, oo, sh, th.

-The Aurebesh numbers are almost the same as ours: 1 2 3 4 5 6 7 8 9 0
+Aurebesh doesn't just have different letters, but also different numbers.
+However, they look almost identical to our Arabic numerals: 1 2 3 4 5 6 7 8 9 0

-Press one of the other categories to start translating words.
+After learning the characters, choose one of the other categories to start translating words.
 The categories are roughly ordered from easiest to hardest, with 'General' containing some basic Star Wars terminology and names whereas other categories also contain special characters and longer words.

-Good luck, and may the force be with you!
+Good luck, and may the Force be with you!
 If you have any questions or suggestions, you can reach me at firstname.lastname@example.org.

-First, open Aurebesh.otf and install it.
+2. Double-click Aurebesh.otf and install it.

-To change it back to normal, simply double-click 'Reset.reg', select Yes, and restart your computer.
+5. To change it back to normal, simply double-click 'Reset.reg', select Yes, and restart your computer.